- Getting Started / Settings

 The name of an email domain matters most for receiving messages: If your domain name is mycompany.com it means you can receive messages sent to email@example.com

 Domain names do not matter as much if you’re only sending.
 You can send messages from firstname.lastname@example.org even if your domain name is called mycompanymail.com or mycompany.mailgun.org.
 Although, it is best for deliverability if you are using the same domain in the From field that the actual sender is using.

-There are two types of domains you can register with Mailgun:
+There are two types of domains you can configure with Mailgun:

-Your own domain like mycompany.com.
+- Your own domain like mycompany.com.
 This requires you to configure some records at your DNS provider.
-We give you those records and instructions in your control panel.
+We provide you with those records and instructions in your control panel.